If you don't take care of workout supplementation, you might as well not train. Here's how to get it right.

-They'd kick their feet up, maybe peruse their workout notes, and let their food get broken down a bit so it could be absorbed by the villi of their intestine, where the nutrients would then ooze into capillary tributaries that serve the rivers of blood vessels.
+They'd kick back and digest while their bodies would go to work breaking down food so it could be absorbed by the villi of their intestine.
+That's where the nutrients would then move into capillary tributaries that serve the blood vessels.

-The insulin would then present the various amino acids and glucose molecules to the muscle cells as metabolic gifts.
-Thus fortified, the lifter would head to the gym and begin his workout.
+The insulin would then present the various amino acids and glucose molecules to the muscle cells.
+The lifter, now fortified with nutrition, would head to the gym and begin his workout.

 During the Workout

 The hormone glucagon then begins to raise its opportunistic head.
-The hormone is an insulin antagonist (meaning it works against insulin, in a sense) and starts to rob muscles of amino acids so it can convert them to the glucose that the muscles need for fuel.
+The hormone is an insulin antagonist, meaning it works against insulin, in a sense.
+It starts to rob muscles of amino acids so it can convert them to the glucose that the muscles need for fuel.

 It's too bad insulin, often regarded as the most anabolic hormone, is now in short supply in our hypothetical scenario.
-Insulin is what's needed to offset the collective efforts of all the workout-induced catabolic hormones.
+Insulin is exactly what would offset the collective efforts of all the workout-induced catabolic hormones.

-But unfortunately, insulin levels were already at baseline or below baseline by the time our lifter pulled his Jeep into the gym parking lot.

-(Of course, even if insulin levels were still high, they wouldn't have much to transport as our lifter swallowed his last bit of protein an hour or two before his workout began!)
+But unfortunately, insulin levels were already at baseline or below baseline by the time our lifter arrived at the gym.
+Even if insulin levels were still high by the time he began training, they wouldn't have much to transport since he swallowed his last bit of protein an hour or two before his workout began!

 By the time our lifter drags his energy-depleted butt home an hour later and blends up a protein shake, his muscle cells are almost deaf, dumb, and blind to any rise in insulin from the shake he's ingesting.
 As a result, insulin can carry amino acids and glycogen to the muscle cells' doors, but they won't hear and they won't answer.